3Dpass/roadmap/roadmap2023/roadmap2023.md

-# 3DPass Road Map 2023 (on the process of planning)
+# 3DPass Roadmap 2023 (on the process of planning)

 ## Q1 - Mining issues
         - Grid2d algorithm optimization